-The real estate transfer tax in New Hampshire has been one of the biggest obstacles to small business owners looking to optimize their tax and legal situation.
-The tax is imposed on both the buyer and the seller at the rate of $.75 per $100 of the price or consideration for the sale, granting, or transfer.
+The real estate transfer tax in New Hampshire has been one of the biggest obstacles to business owners looking to optimize their small business tax and legal situation.

 On June 21, 2016 Governor Hassan signed House Bill 1656, providing great opportunities to owners of real estate.
 Transfers of real estates will no longer be subject to the real estate transfer tax as long as it meets each of several conditions: